chrismacp/chrismacp.github.io/_posts/2019-05-31-java-url-equals-bit-me.md

 ## Resolution
 Don't use URL.

-You could use URI instead which compares object in more expected fashion.
+You could use [URI][2] instead which compares object in more expected fashion.
 This doesn't work quite as well with JPA/Hibernate though so I needed to introduce a simple [type converter][3] which stores it as a String in the database.

 Just use a String instead and keep it really simple, with a little bit more work for validation etc.